Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 Threads on, may not seal

 The threads match (28-410), so a Smart Water cap will screw onto the NOBO.
-But Smart Water caps seal against the inside lip of the bottle neck, not the top rim — and the NOBO's neck is roughly 1mm narrower inside.
+But Smart Water caps seal against the inside lip of the bottle neck, not the top rim, and the NOBO's neck is roughly 1 mm narrower inside.
 The seal may be loose and prone to leaking.
-Use the NOBO's own cap for a reliable seal.
+Use the NOBO's own cap, or a Cap & Tether, for a reliable seal.

 SEAL: inside-neck · THREAD: 28-410